RobsonMaciel/unity_telegram_3d/README.md

 2. Xcode 9.0 or higher (when developing for iOS).
 3. Android SDK (when developing for Android).

+## In developing

+1. Creating channels
+2. Chat

 ## License

 This project is licensed under the MIT - see the [LICENSE.md](https://github.com/dworkinnn/unity_telegram_3d/blob/master/LICENSE) file for details.